JHSRobo/documentation/update_code.md

 ## First Time Setup:

 1. Write the code

+### Creating a new package:

-2. `cd into Github/ROVMIND/ros_workspace/src`
+1. `cd into Github/ROVMIND/ros_workspace/src`

-3. Create a package using `catkin_create_pkg <pkg name> <dependency> <dependency>`
+2. Create a package using `catkin_create_pkg <pkg name> <dependency> <dependency>`

-4. Move the code into the package
+3. Move the code into the package

-5. Make the package using `catkin_make` in ros_workspace
+4. Make the package using `catkin_make` in ros_workspace

-6. Open up a browser and go to the Rovotics Github Page
+5. Open up a browser and go to the Rovotics Github Page

-7. Create a new repository, naming it with snake_case and creating a readme.
+6. Create a new repository, naming it with snake_case and creating a readme.

-8. Clone the new repository to your local machine
+7. Clone the new repository to your local machine

-9. Move the .git and readme files from the cloned repository to the package you created in Github/ROVMIND/ros_workspace/src
+8. Move the .git and readme files from the cloned repository to the package you created in Github/ROVMIND/ros_workspace/src

-10. The .git is a hidden file, so in order to see it you must use: `ls -a`.
+  - The .git is a hidden file, so in order to see it you must use: `ls -a`.

-11. Push the package you created in Github/ROVMIND/ros_workspace/src to the new Github Repository.
+9. Push the package you created in Github/ROVMIND/ros_workspace/src to the new Github Repository.

-12. `git commit -am “<message goes here>”`
+10. `git commit -am “<message goes here>”`

-13. `git push`
+11. `git push`

 - **If you are not already logged in on this machine, it will give you the commands to run in order to login to your Github.**

-14. Use a personal access token in place of your password
+12. Use a personal access token in place of your password

+## Adding the repository to Launch Files

-15. Open up the GitHub website and navigate to the ROVMIND repository
+1. Open up the GitHub website and navigate to the ROVMIND repository

-16. `cd ros_workspace/src/launch_files/launch`
+2. `cd ros_workspace/src/launch_files/launch`

-17. If this program will be running on topside, edit topside.launch
+3. If this program will be running on topside, edit topside.launch

-18. If this program will be running on bottomside, edit bottomside.launch
+4. If this program will be running on bottomside, edit bottomside.launch

-19. Copy an existing node and replace the names with appropriate titles for your new code.
+5. Copy an existing node and replace the names with appropriate titles for your new code.

-20. type= is the name of the file you want to launch
+- .type= is the name of the file you want to launch

 ## Updating Release Page: